MadelineRLuth/MadelineRLuth.github.io/index.md

 #### Social Media Management
 I run the Twitter handles for both the [Winzeler Lab](https://twitter.com/WinzelerLabUCSD) and [MalDA](https://twitter.com/MalariaTargetID).

-#### Funding and Support
+#### Funding
 My graduate work is partially supported by a Ruth L. Kirschstein Institutional National Research Award from the National Institute for General Medical Sciences ([T32 GM008666](https://grantome.com/grant/NIH/T32-GM008666-16)) as a fellow in the [UCSD Genetics Training Program](http://genetics.ucsd.edu).

 #### Teaching Experience
 In Winter 2018, I was a Teaching Assistant for [Deborah Yelon](https://www-biology.ucsd.edu/research/faculty/dyelon)'s section of BICD100, an introduction to genetics.
-I lead 2 discussion sections of 32 students each, managed grading, and organized review sessions for midterm and final exams.
+I lead 2 weekly discussion sections focused heavily on problem-solving, managed grading, and organized review sessions for midterm and final exams.

 #### Extracurricular Involvement at UCSD
 * Student Organizer for the 2018-2019 [Genetics, Bioinformatics, & Systems Biology Colloquium](http://genomic.weebly.com)